-The views are so breathtaking, Katharine Lee Bates was inspired to pen the words to "America the Beautiful" after a trip to the summit.
 More than 1 million people navigate the twists and turns of the winding Pikes Peak Highway to see the spectacular panorama each year.
-In addition to experiencing the perfection of America’s Mountain, hikers can trek to the top of these five lesser-known but still miraculously beautiful mountaintops when visiting Colorado Springs.
+While climbers should absolutely take advantage of the perfection of America’s Mountain, hikers can also trek to the top of these five lesser-known but still miraculously beautiful mountaintops when visiting Colorado Springs.

 Credit: Instagram BrianLewisMedia